SilviaRaineri/Microbiome_PRJEB40767/README.md

 # Microbiome_PRJEB40767
 Analysis from a shotgun metagenomics experiment of gut microbiome samples from obese female rats treated with a panel of weightloss drugs for 42 Days.
 Samples were collected at Day -3 (before the start of the treatment) and Day 42 (end of the treatment).
 Results, methods and experimental design will be published in a dedicated paper (manuscript in preparation).
+Raw sequences are uploaded on ENA at the accession number PRJEB40767.

 ##  Dependencies
 The analysis was carried out using the R packages listed below: